 Diagnosis is usually clinical.
 If accurate patient weights immediately before and after fluid loss are known, the difference is an accurate estimate of volume loss; for example, pre- and post-workout weights are sometimes used to monitor dehydration in athletes.

-Central venous pressure and pulmonary artery occlusion pressure are decreased in volume depletion, but measurement is rarely required.
-Measurement, which requires an invasive procedure, is occasionally necessary for patients for whom even small amounts of added volume may be detrimental, such as those with unstable heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
-Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more or advanced chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
+Some devices can help assess volume status but are not in widespread use.
+Point-of-care ultrasonography evaluating inferior vena cava distension is sometimes used to assess volume status when the severity of volume loss is unclear.
+Also, ultrasonography of the lungs can show findings of pulmonary edema and thus fluid overload.
+Central venous pressure and pulmonary artery occlusion pressure are decreased in volume depletion, but measurement with an invasive device such as a central venous catheter or pulmonary artery catheter is rarely required, although it is occasionally necessary for patients for whom even small amounts of added volume may be detrimental, such as those with unstable heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more or advanced chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more .

 The following concepts are helpful when interpreting urine electrolyte and osmolality values:

 During volume depletion, normally functioning kidneys conserve sodium.
-Thus, the urine sodium concentration is usually < 15 mEq/L (< 15 mmol/L); the fractional excretion of sodium (urine sodium/serum sodium divided by urine creatinine/serum creatinine) is usually < 1%; also, urine osmolality is often > 450 mOsm/kg (> 450 mmol/kg).
+Thus, the urine sodium concentration is usually low,< 15 mEq/L (< 15 mmol/L); the fractional excretion of sodium (urine sodium/serum sodium divided by urine creatinine/serum creatinine) is usually < 1%; also, urine osmolality is often high,> 450 mOsm/kg (> 450 mmol/kg).

 Misleadingly high urinary sodium (generally > 20 mEq/L [> 20 mmol/L]) or low urine osmolality can also occur due to renal sodium losses resulting from renal disease, diuretics, or adrenal insufficiency.